nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 **Clears all employee entries** from the address book.

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
-This deletes all employee data!
+This deletes all employee data AND their assignments!
 </div>

 Format: `clear`